IDinsight/ask-a-question/docs/develop/testing.md

 ## Running optional tests

-There are a bunch of additional tests that are not run by default.
+There are some additional tests that are not run by default.
 Most of these either make call to OpenAI or depend on other components:

 - *Language Identification*: Tests if the the solution is able to identify the